nadberezny/flink-sessionizer/README.md

-# Flink Sessionizer
+# Streaming Demo Apps

-A streaming application that processes clickstream data and creates user sessions using Apache Flink.
-The project consists of multiple modules including clickstream generation, CDC evolution handling, and attribution services.
+A monorepo for applications used in [streaming-demo-platform](https://github.com/getindata/streaming-demo-platform).
+The project consists of multiple modules including flink job, clickstream generation, db schema evolution handling, and attribution services.

 ## Flink Job